-Chinese New Year (CNY) Ang Bao: How Much Should You Put In The Red Packets in 2020
+Chinese New Year (CNY) Ang Bao Rates 2021: How Much Should You Put In The Red Packets?

 Red packet, or more affectionately known as Ang Bao, is a traditional monetary gift given among family and friends during Chinese New Year.
-Particularly, from the married to the unmarried.
+In particular, CNY Ang Baos are given from the married to the unmarried.
 These red packets are a symbol of fortune and prosperity, and the giver’s wishes of luck.

-Are you too old to receive an Ang Bao?
+Are you too old to receive a CNY Ang Bao?

 No, and yes.
 Partly because the same old tradition has been passed down across generations, so there’s never such thing as “too old” as long as you’re an unmarried individual.

 But we get it.
 You’ve already started working and maybe you’re in your 30s, and that paiseh feeling kicks in when your younger (and married) cousin passes you an Ang Bao.
 Tradition says that you can take it and add on to your mahjong fund.
 But if you really feel quite paiseh to take it, then simply thank them for the thought and well wishes and offer them a slice of bak kwa (it works wonders)!